All you see is a calendar full of demands.

 It’s clear you’ve been an ultra-high achiever in the past but are letting go of your inner perfectionist a little, and that’s a good thing.
 You’re learning to say “no” and that will help you reduce stress — one of the main causes of parental burnout.
 Keep up the “good enough” work.

 You are showing clear signs of impending burnout, and you’d better beware.
 You may be finding it hard to sleep and feeling like you’re losing control.
 You also might be arguing with your spouse, starting to doubt your ability as a parent and wondering why you ever thought having kids was a good idea in the first place.
-See the eight tips in the sidebar on Page 35 to turn the tide.
+Regroup by practicing a little mindfulness, lightening your load where you can and asking for help as you need it.

 As you surely already know, you are officially charbroiled.
 In fact, you’ve given up and withdrawn.
 You need help and you need it fast – because research has shown parental burnout is highly correlated with depression, addiction and other health problems.
 Consider seeking counsel and set some goals to get back on stable ground before you alienate not only yourself but your spouse and kids as well.